MultiWAN provider remains disabled after failure

 I also found that configuring LSM to use the sourceip address of the network interface forces icmp packets, solving the issue.

-#5 Updated by Filippo Carletti about 3 years ago
+#5 Updated by Filippo Carletti over 3 years ago

 - Status changed from MODIFIED to ON_QA